 Here are a few tips to help you ensure you support farmers like the Hamiltons:

 - Choose SPCA Certified.
-To find SPCA Certified foods near you, check out our interactive map.
+To find SPCA Certified farms near you, check out our interactive map.
 You will find Sunworks Farm products in these Alberta locations.

 - If you can’t find SPCA Certified foods in your area, use our quick guide to humane food labels to learn what labels you can look for instead.